lvkaszus/lvkaszuswebsite-flask/english/README.md

-# lvkaszuswebsite - Polish Language
+# lvkaszuswebsite - English Language
-- My Official website one to one in Polish language. (https://lvkasz.us)
+- My Official website one to one in English language. (https://en.lvkasz.us)

 - Go back and go to /english folder for English language.